Science Kits: 6-8th Grade

 North Carolina State Standards

-• 6.E.2.1 Summarize the structure of the earth, including the layers, the mantle and core based on the relative position, composition and density.
+• ESS.6.2.1 Use models to summarize the structure of the earth, including the layers, the mantle and core based on the relative position, composition and density.

 Click Here for Energy and Waves Teacher Resources